thogiti/thogiti.github.io/_posts/2025-10-02-MonadBFT-Mechanism-Design-Deep-Dive-Part1.md

 $$
 \theta_{v+1}=(1-\alpha)\theta_v+\alpha,\widehat{\Delta}_v+\beta,\widehat{v}_v,
 $$
-with clipping/hysteresis, and discount **clustered late votes** when assembling TCs (light, statistical weighting—not a new threshold).
+with clipping/hysteresis, and discount **clustered late votes** when assembling TCs (light, statistical weighting, not a new threshold).

 **Formal goal (informal).** There exist $(\alpha,\beta)$ such that (i) the strategy “systematically vote at $>0.9\theta$” is **strictly dominated** in expected payoff (higher TC probability + penalty risk), and (ii) $P99$ commit latency improves without oscillations.